MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imsgstore-getreceivefoldertable.md

 The **IMsgStore::GetReceiveFolderTable** method provides access to a table that shows the property settings for all of the message store's receive folders.

-## Notes to Implementers
+## Notes to implementers

 For a list of required columns in a receive folder table, see [Receive Folder Tables](receive-folder-tables.md).

-Implement your receive folder tables to support setting property restrictions on the **PR_RECORD_KEY** ( [PidTagRecordKey](pidtagrecordkey-canonical-property.md)) property.
+Implement your receive folder tables to support setting property restrictions on the **PR_RECORD_KEY** ([PidTagRecordKey](pidtagrecordkey-canonical-property.md)) property.
 This enables easy access to particular receive folders.

-## Notes to Callers
+## Notes to callers

 Setting the MAPI_UNICODE flag in the  _ulFlags_ parameter affects the format of the columns returned from the [IMAPITable::QueryColumns](imapitable-querycolumns.md) and [IMAPITable::QueryRows](imapitable-queryrows.md) methods.
 This flag also controls the property types in the sort order returned by the [IMAPITable::QuerySortOrder](imapitable-querysortorder.md) method.